← Back

 In June 2018 I got a live question in at Google's TGIF in Mountain View, a few weeks after TPU v3 was announced at I/O. I asked Sundar Pichai who was using Cloud TPUs outside Google.
 He said he did not know and promised to follow up.

 A few days later, an email arrived with about two dozen customer names.
 I did not recognize most of them.
-I took it as a sign that TPUs were still specialized and not yet mainstream.
+I took it as a sign that TPUs were still specialized and not yet a general-purpose default.
+In production terms, that usually means "best fit for a narrower workload class, less likely a one-stack default."

 Modern GPUs group cores into Streaming Multiprocessors that run many threads in lockstep.
 Warps of 32 threads execute the same instruction.